-Although the presence of the transport key only includes encrypted passwords in requests made by an administrative user, it is recommended to remove the transport key when imports and exports have been completed.
+The presence of the transport key includes encrypted passwords in requests made by an administrative user, causing significant performance degredation.
+You MUST delete the transport key when imports and exports have been completed.

 To Delete a Transport Key

 1. Run the following keytool command: